Working Memory: A teacher's guide

 What is working memory?

-Working memory is one of the eight executive functions considered necessary for cognitive processes and is central to understanding the psychology of learning.
+Working memory (AI tools that respect working memory limitations) is one of the eight executive functions considered necessary for cognitive processes and is central to understanding the psychology of learning.
 Working memory is the ability to hold information in mind and manipulate it at the same time.

 Working memory is important because it helps us process information Working memory is the brain's short-term memory.
 It helps us remember things we're learning .
 Working memory is important because it allows us to process information quickly and efficiently.